Presidency of Bill Clinton

 Bill Clinton's tenure as the 42nd president of the United States began with his first inauguration on January 20, 1993, and ended on January 20, 2001.
-Clinton, a Democrat from Arkansas, took office following a decisive election victory over Republican incumbent president George H. W. Bush and independent businessman Ross Perot in 1992.
-Four years later, in 1996, he defeated Perot again (then as the nominee of the Reform Party) and Republican nominee Bob Dole, to win re-election; Clinton was succeeded by Republican George W. Bush, who won the 2000 presidential election.
+Clinton, a Democrat from Arkansas, took office after defeating the Republican incumbent president George H. W. Bush and independent businessman Ross Perot in the 1992 presidential election.
+Four years later, he won re-election in the 1996 presidential election.
+He defeated Republican nominee Bob Dole, and also Perot again (then as the nominee of the Reform Party).
+Alongside Clinton's presidency, the Democratic Party also held their majorities in the House of Representatives and the Senate during the 103rd U.S. Congress following the 1992 elections, attained an overall federal government trifecta.
+Clinton was constitutionally limited to two terms (the first re-elected Democrat president to be so) and was succeeded by Republican George W. Bush, who won the 2000 presidential election.

-The nation experienced an extended period of economic prosperity during the Clinton presidency.
-While the economy remained strong, his presidency oscillated dramatically from high to low and back again, which historian Gil Troy characterized in six Acts.
-Act I in early 1993 was "Bush League" with amateurish distractions.
-By mid-1993 Clinton had recovered to Act II, passing a balanced budget and the NAFTA trade deal.
-Act III, 1994, saw the Republicans mobilizing under Newt Gingrich, defeating his healthcare reforms, and taking control of the House of Representatives for the first time in forty years.
-1995 to 1997 saw the comeback in Act IV, with a triumphant reelection landslide.
-However, Act V, the Lewinsky scandal and impeachment made 1998 a lost year.
-Clinton concluded happily with Act VI by deregulating the banking system in 1999.